Published Jul 12, 2022

 Playing Board Games/Puzzles

-Board games and puzzles can be low-impact activities that allow seniors to interact with each other without too much pressure.
+Board games and puzzles can be mentally stimulating and low-impact activities that allow seniors to interact with each other without too much pressure.
+Playing games can also help sharpen thinking abilities and promote positive feelings, which can help in managing stress.
 Board game nights can help foster a sense of community without too much hassle involved.
+Some board game cafes and community centers offer free board game groups for older people.

 FAQ